-SmartBrief, Inc. ("SmartBrief","we" or "us") is a media company offering industry-focused newsletter and content services in partnership with trade associations, professional societies, nonprofits and corporations (in this document we collectively refer to these organizations, our advertisers, social media partners, service providers and certain other parties as our "Business Partners").
+SmartBrief, a division of Future US, Inc ("SmartBrief","we" or "us") offers industry-focused newsletter and content services in partnership with trade associations, professional societies, nonprofits and corporations (in this document we collectively refer to these organizations, our advertisers, social media partners, service providers and certain other parties as our "Business Partners").

 If you have any questions about our privacy practices, please contact us at firstname.lastname@example.org.

 We collect information about you in a range of forms, including personal data.
 Personal data includes any information that, either alone or in combination with other information held about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.
 We collect and use your personal data to:

 - provide relevant, personalized, targeted news and information;

 - help target advertising messages, including in our email newsletters and other communications, so that we are able to continue providing our content to you at no cost;

 - operate, maintain, and improve our Services;